webix-hub/gitbook-webix-jet/details/events.md

 }
 ```

-**this.getSubView()** refers to *ChildView* and calls the method.
-It can take a parameter with the name of a subview if there are several subviews.
+**this.getSubView()** refers to *ChildView* and calls the method. **getSubView()** can take a parameter with the name of a subview if there are several subviews, as you will see in the next section.

 You can use methods for view communication in similar use-cases, but still events are more advisable here.
-Now let's have a look at the example where methods are better.
+Now let's have a look at the example where methods are better then events.

 ##### Methods vs Events

 Suppose you want to create a file manager resembling Total Commander.
-The parent view will have two file views as subviews:
+The parent view will have two *file* views as subviews:

 ```js
 // views/manager.js